 You should wait till you develop more technique in their right hand, because then, subtle differences like picks can make a big difference.

-For beginners, the only thing to remember it to get a hard pick, i.e. 1mm or thicker.
+For beginners, the only thing to remember it to get a hard pick, i.e. 0.75mm or thicker.

-Picks are small and there is a chance you will lose yours, no matter how careful you are.
-So, a good advise is to always have a bunch in your mandolin case so they are always good when you grab one.
+Mandolin picks are small and there is a chance you will lose yours, no matter how careful you are.
+So, a good advise is to always have a bunch of picks in your mandolin case so they are always good when you grab one.

 Pickboy Mandolin Pick